 The capacity is 75 cl for a practical reason.
-It is neither because it corresponds to the pulmonary capacity of a glassblower.
-Neither for conservation reasons.
-Neither because the size of this bottle is related to the average consumption during a meal.
-All these reasons are false!
-In Europe and in France, the law authorizes eight different volumes from 100 ml to 1.5 L.
+It is not because it corresponds to the lung capacity of a glass blower, nor for conservation reasons, nor because the size of this bottle is related to the average consumption during a meal.
+All these reasons are wrong!
+In Europe and in France, the law allows eight different volumes from 100 ml to 1.5 L.

-To avoid too many complications during the conversion, it was agreed that 225 liters would be transported in barrels, which is equivalent, rounding up, to 50 gallons.
-The goal was to have a round figure.
+To avoid too much complication in the conversion, it was agreed that 225 liters would be carried in barrels, which is equivalent to 50 gallons in rounding.
+The goal was to have a round number.
 Moreover, 225 liters correspond to 300 bottles of 75 cl.
-Fixing the capacity at 75 cl was thus the solution to facilitate the exchanges with the English and to continue the sales.
-Proposing another volume would have complicated things!
+Fixing the capacity at 75 cl was therefore the solution to facilitate exchanges with the English and continue sales.
+To propose another volume would have complicated things!